AnikBudhathoki/Cryptography-Network-Security-Home-Lab/README.md

 - Learned to create a self-signed CA certificate, generate CSRs, and sign requests to issue trusted certificates.
 - Explored certificate structure, viewing key details like primes, exponents, and modulus.
 - Reinforced the importance of extensions such as X509v3 constraints and subject alternative names in establishing trust.

----

-## 7) MD5 Collision Attack Lab

-In this lab, I explored the vulnerability of the MD5 hash function by generating two distinct files producing the same MD5 hash — a classic collision attack.

-### What I Learned
-- A secure hash function requires one-wayness and collision resistance.
-- Using `md5collgen` with a prefix, it’s possible to create two different files with identical MD5 hashes, exposing MD5’s vulnerability.
-- Padding is automatically added when the prefix length isn’t a multiple of 64 bytes.
-- MD5’s design flaw allows different inputs to yield the same hash — a critical security issue.
-- This experience improved my understanding of secure hash algorithms and why MD5 is deprecated in security contexts.

----

 ## References